bishnubista/safe-mcp-hackathon/docs/clients.md

 - Replace `/ABS/PATH/flags` with your absolute folder path.
   - macOS/Linux example: `/Users/you/projects/safe-mcp/flags:/opt/flags:ro`
   - Windows JSON needs backslashes escaped: `C:\\Users\\you\\safe-mcp\\flags:/opt/flags:ro`
+- Steps:
+  1) Quit Claude Desktop.
+  2) Edit the config file above and add the snippet.
+  3) Save, then reopen Claude Desktop.
-- Restart Claude Desktop after saving the file, then open a chat and ask to list tools.
+  4) Open a chat and ask to list tools (or check the Tools panel).

 ## Cursor

 Cursor supports the same `mcpServers` structure.
 Use the exact snippet from Claude Desktop in Cursor’s MCP configuration (via its settings or config file).
+See the official Cursor docs for the latest configuration location and UI steps.

 Key points:
 - Use an absolute host path in the `-v` mount.